iblacksand/BPM/README.md

 # BPM

-Code of the Baby Pulse Monitor CLI
+Code of the Baby Pulse Monitor (BPM) CLI

 ## Options